 Partner 1: (retorting) Because you never accept responsibility around here!

-Partner 1: Could you please take out the trash before you leave for work?
+Partner 1: Please take out the trash before leaving for work?

 Partner 2: I’m running late today; is it okay to do it tonight when I get home?